HasanAbdelhady/HasanAbdelhady/README.md

 ---

 ### 🌱 **What I'm working on**
 - **Soilitical**: An AI-based service to help landowners determine which crops to grow for optimal yields and sustainability.
-Live Demo: https://soilitical.netlify.app/
+Live On: https://soilitical.netlify.app/
 - Developing and maintaining the website for **Carbonless** as their main web developer.
-Live Demo: carbonless-eg.com
+Live Demo: [carbonless-eg.com](https://carbonless-eg.com/)

 ---